greenelab/deep-review/all-sections.md

 Ratner, Bach, and Ré described labeled training data as "The _New_ New Oil" [@hfcf5Hmi].
 In this framing, data are abundant and not a scarce resource.
-Instead, new approaches to solve problems arise when labeled training data become sufficient to enable them.
+Instead, new approaches to solving problems arise when labeled training data become sufficient to enable them.
 Based on our review of research on deep learning methods to categorize disease, the latter framing rings true.